the Power Behind Small Business Microloans: A

 Benefits

-- Flexibility: Customized for to small business needs.
+- Flexibility: Tailored to small business needs.

 - Accessibility: Open to those with low credit scores or unconventional business models.